jamcunha/expense-tracker-api/README.md

 #### Extra ideas

-Check if there is an API to get data from bank account
+Check if there is an API to get data from bank accounts